 Users can transfer files to Resources using the WebDAV protocol.
 WebDAV allows users to upload multiple files and folders from their local computer to and from their site Resources.

-Once users have set up WebDAV for a particular site Resources, their computer will treat the Resources like any other folder on their local system.
-Users are able to drag and drop files and folders from Resources just as they would in “My Computer” in Windows, or the “Finder” on a Mac.
+Once users have set up WebDAV for a particular site's Resources, their computers will treat the Resources like any other folder on their local system.
+Users are able to drag and drop files and folders from Resources just as they would in “My Computer” in Windows, or in “Finder” on a Mac.

 For Windows, users can download AnyClient for WebDAV connections, or set up a connection using the native Windows WebDAV support.